Imbed/ios/README.md

 ### Usage

+1. `pod install`
-1. Follow examples to use [WebViewJavascriptBridge](https://github.com/marcuswestin/WebViewJavascriptBridge)
+2. Follow examples to use [WebViewJavascriptBridge](https://github.com/marcuswestin/WebViewJavascriptBridge)
-2. Put your web content in Imbed/www
+3. Put your web content in Imbed/www
-3. Run through Xcode or the rake tasks below
+4. Run through Xcode (always open the workspace, not the project) or the rake tasks below

 ### Rake tasks